\"Writing.Com

 Ask & Answer

-I received the following replies to my last Fantasy newsletter "Define Your Fantasy:
+I received the following replies to my last Fantasy newsletter "Define Your FantasyOpen in new Window.:

-brom21 wrote: I started an epic fantasy over three years ago.
+brom21 Author Icon wrote: I started an epic fantasy over three years ago.
 I'm still perfecting it.
 If I could compare it to another story it would be LOTR.
 This is because there lots of subplots and things going on all over Middle-Earth in LOTR.
 With my story, I fear it may all be overwhelming.
 I really admire Tolkien for successfully accomplishing this feat.
 I've submitted my first chapter in case it gets included in the next NL.
-"Invalid Item
+"Invalid ItemOpen in new Window.

 Thank you again and good day!💓